adrianjrg/sonarqube-on-pull-request-setup/README.md

 # this is the name and version displayed in the SonarQube UI.
 Was mandatory prior to SonarQube 6.1.
 sonar.projectName=<repository>

-# "preview" mode is used when triggered by pull requests
+# "preview" mode is used when triggered by pull requests.
+Comment out on nightly scans
 sonar.analysis.mode=preview

 # Project version does not matter when in "preview" mode as nothing is saved to the db